 Graduation Pathways: Students must meet at least one requirement in each bucket Bucket #1 Earn at least one diploma designation Bucket #2 Learn and Demonstrate Employability Skills through experiential learning All experiences require students to create a work-product that demonstrates their development of employability skills such as a presentation, portfolio, or letter of employment verification.
 Bucket #3 Satisfy as least one Postsecondary-Ready Competency Who/When?

-- Becomes a requirement for our current 8th grade students (Class of 2023). - Current 9th, 10th, 11th, and 12th grade students may use Graduation Pathways to graduate if offered by the school.
+- Becomes a requirement for Class of 2023.

+- Current 9th, 10th, 11th, and 12th grade students may use Graduation Pathways to graduate if offered by the school.

 Why?